 Check out the documents in the ‘Downloads’ section to get a good feel for our plans.

-Remember this is a masterplan for a large reserve so it’s pitched at the ‘big picture level’ and doesn’t yet drill into the detail – but this is where you can help.
+Remember this is a masterplan for a large reserve so it’s pitched at the ‘big picture level’ and doesn’t yet drill into the detail.

 In the work we’ve done so far the following themes have emerged: